-Riot Games has announced a series of changes to the EMEA (Europe, Middle East, and Africa) League of Legends Regional Leagues, aiming to make the ecosystem more sustainable.
-These changes include relaxed rules, greater freedom for tournament organizers, and reduced structural requirements, such as in-person events and secondary divisions.
+Riot Games has announced a series of changes to the EMEA (Europe, Middle East, and Africa) Regional Leagues of League of Legends, aiming to make the ecosystem more sustainable.
+The changes include more flexible rules, greater freedom for tournament organizers, and reduced structural requirements such as in-person events and secondary divisions.

 - Tokyo Psychodemic will arrive in the West at the end of November